-The Jacobian being the partial derivative of x with respect to r, x with respect to theta, and x with respect to phi, and the partial derivative of y with respect to r with respect to theta and with respect to phi and likewise, the partial derivative with respect to z of z with respect to r and with respect to theta with respect to phi.
-The determinant of this multiplied by dr d theta d phi is this.
-This is called the Jacobian and this is in elementary transformation matrix, that transforms volume elements from one coordinate system, another coordinate system.
-And this Jacobian with the magnitude has the r square sine theta with the dr d theta d phi.
+The Jacobian being the partial derivative of x with respect to r, x with respect to theta and x, with respect to phi and the partial derivative of y, with respect to r, with respect to theta and with respect to phi and likewise the partial derivative with respect to z with of z with respect to r and with respect to theta, with respect to phi.
+The determinant of this multiplied by dr d theta d phi is this is called the Jacobian and this is in elementary transformation matrix that transforms volume elements from one coordinate system, another coordinate system and this Jacobian with the magnitude has r square sin theta with the drb theta d phi.
+Therefore, when you calculate the volume elements and when you calculate the probability is using spherical polar coordinate system.

-Therefore, when you calculate the volume elements and when you calculate the probabilities using spherical polar coordinate system, if you are using Cartesian coordinates, transform the relation from Cartesian to the polar.
-And these are the mathematical formulas already well known and derived from elementary differential calculus.
+If you are using Cartesian coordinates transformed, the relation from Cartesian to the polar and these are the mathematical formulas already well known and derived from elementary differential value calculus.
 Keep this in mind.

-Therefore, now we have this Hamiltonian expressed in terms of minus h bar square by 2 m e dou square by dou x e square plus dou square by dou y e square plus dou square by dou z e square minus Z e square by 4 pi epsilon naught r.
+Therefore, now we have this Hamiltonian expressed in terms of minus h bar square by 2 m e dou square by dou x e square plus dou square by dou y e square plus dou square by dou z e square minus h z e square by 4 pi epsilon naught r.
 This needs to be changed to polar coordinates, spherical polar coordinates.
 That is not a trivial exercise, but it is not a very hard exercise.
-The derivatives, for example, dou by dou x of any function of x, y, z are expressed in another coordinate system like r theta phi, if you have to express psi in terms of r theta phi.
-The derivatives are expressed using the partial derivatives of the coordinates with respect to the new coordinates.
-So, for example, dou by dou x of psi if you want to write, the appropriate wave function in the polar coordinate, namely psi x, y, z is replaced by the corresponding substitution of the x and y and z using r theta phi using this function.
+The derivatives for example dou by dou x of any function of xyz are expressed in another coordinate system like r theta phi.
+If we have to x plus phi in terms of r theta pi, the derivatives are expressed using the partial derivatives of the coordinates with respect to the new coordinates.

+So, for example dou by dou x of psi if you wanted to write the appropriate wave function in the polar coordinate, namely psi xyz is replaced by the corresponding substitution of the x and y and z using r theta pi using this function.
-Then, there is a very simple partial derivative chain rule, which tells you how to calculate dou psi by dou x as nothing other than dou by dou r with dou r by dou x derivative plus dou theta by dou x dou by dou theta plus dou phi by dou x dou by dou phi acting on the wave function psi r theta phi.

-So, this is the transformation of the derivative form of the Cartesian coordinate into the corresponding polar coordinates.
-Of course, you can calculate dou r by dou x dou theta by dou x and dou phi by dou x from the inverse relations, that you already have, already have at.
+Then, there is a very simple partial derivative chain rule which tells you how to calculate dou psi by dou x as nothing other than dou by dou r, with dou r by dou x derivative plus dou theta by dou x dou by dou theta plus dou phi by dou x dou by dou phi acting on the wave function psi r theta pi.
+So, this is the transformation of the derivative form of the cartesian coordinate into the corresponding polar coordinates.
+And of course, you can calculate dou r by dou x dou theta by dou x and dou phi by dou x from the inverse relations that you already have that, ok.

-From this you can calculate the derivative of r with respect to x, y and z; the derivative of phi with respect x, y and z; and the derivative of theta with respect to x, y and z.

-Therefore, the partial derivatives that you need to calculate for expressing the kinetic energy in spherical polar coordinate system involves three such quantities, namely dou square by dou x square, which is operating this once more, but being careful, that the terms contain already r theta and phi.
-And therefore, the partial derivatives have to be taken carefully.

-And you have to do the same thing for dou square by dou y square and dou square by dou z square.
+From this you can calculate the derivative of r with respect to x y and z the derivative of phi with respect to x y and z and the derivative of theta with respect to x y and z.
+Therefore, the partial derivatives that you need to calculate for expressing the kinetic energy in spherical polar coordinate system involves 3 such quantities namely dou square by dou x square which is operating this once more.
+But be careful that the terms contain already r theta and v and therefore, the partial derivatives have to be taken carefully and you have to do the same thing for dou square by dou y square and dou square by dou z square.